 The consolidated financial statements have been prepared using generally accepted accounting principles in the United States of America ("GAAP") applicable for a going concern, which assumes that DSC will realize its assets and discharge its liabilities in the ordinary course of business.
 DSC has been funded by Mr. Charles M Piluso, DSC's Chief Executive Officer and largest shareholder combined with private placements of DSC's common stock.
 DSC has been successful in raising money as needed.
 Further it is the intention of management to continue to raise money through stock issuances and to fund DSC on an as needed basis.
-In 2014, we intend to continue to work to increase our presence in the IBM marketplace utilizing our increased technical expertise, capacity for data storage and managed services with our asset acquisition of SafeData.
+In 2015, we intend to continue to work to increase our presence in the IBM Power i and email compliance marketplaces utilizing our increased technical expertise, capacity for data storage and managed services.